AndyYuen/simple-argo-example/README.md

     failurePolicy: abort
 {{ end }}
 </pre>
-The template name is 'mysqlHook'.
-Notice that it, in turn, uses a template directive to allow substitution of the parameter 'schemaUrl' poitnting to a database schema file.
+The template's name is 'mysqlHook'.
+Notice that it, in turn, uses a template directive to allow substitution of the parameter 'schemaUrl' pointing to a database schema file.
 The named template is invoked in the mysql.yaml file:
 <pre>
   ...